 Leading Link run targeted in-school programmes and holiday camps, to help to ease the transition between different schools.

 Summer camps are a mixture between team building activities, meeting new staff, visiting their new Secondary school and some exciting icebreaker workshops.
 Previous summer camps have included visits to St James' Park and BBC Newcastle, workshops on Cooking for Royalty and gory makeup and facepainting and general drama and sports games to help build relationships between students from other schools.

 The young people are then introduced to the BBC News School Report, which is a BBC project which looks at engaging young people from around 1000 schools across the UK in the news, to learn the basics of reporting.
 In March, The Lodge then transforms into a newsroom and the group have to produce their own report to a deadline of 2pm.
 This means they can be news and weather presenters, floor managers or even be behind the camera.

 Leading Link work with targeted groups of vulnerable young people with different problems - including behavioural, emotional and mental health - for multiple schools/partnerships.
 The focus is mainly on increasing participation and leadership skills, and offering progression opportunities after the intervention.

-Our MINTED programme for potential NEETs in 2013 saw 100% of participants move into further education or employment after the programme.
+Our MINTED programme for potential NEETs saw 100% of participants move into further education or employment after the programme.

 Leading Link offer a series of family support with activities including 'Keeping up with the kids', to encourage parents and other family members to improve and develop their maths and literacy skills, and 'Lads and Dads' encouraging participations from young people and their fathers.

-Partnership work includes working with local professional Mel Arbon and Blyth-based unemployed peoples centre BRIC.
+Partnership work includes working with Blyth-based unemployed peoples centre BRIC.